Study after study extols the merits of three to five cups of black coffee a day

 2013 headline: Coffee lowers risk of heart disease and helps you live longer

-of 36 studies with more than 1.2 million participants found moderate coffee drinking seemed to be associated with a low risk for heart disease; plus, there wasn't a higher risk among those who drank more than five cups a day.
+For general heart disease, a meta-analysis of 36 studies with more than 1.2 million participants found that moderate coffee drinking seemed to be associated with a low risk of heart disease; plus, there wasn’t a higher risk among those who drank more than five cups a day.

 2015 headline: Coffee is practically a health food